2023 Super Wild Card Saturday games, odds, times and staff picks

 For the first game, we get the Seattle Seahawks at the San Francisco 49ers

 This one kicks off at 2:35 p.m.
-Arizona time and will take place at Levi’s Stadium in Santa Clara.
+Arizona time and will take place at Levi’s Stadium in Santa Clara, California.

 The 49ers come in as huge favorites, in fact the playoffs have a number of massive lines.

-The Cardinals closed as +14.5 against the Niners, while the Seahawks are +9.5.
+The Cardinals closed as +14.5 against the Niners, while the Seahawks are +9.5, according to DraftKings Sportsbook.
 That is not even the biggest line of the weekend either.

 The smart money is on the Niners to win and 67% of bets as of Friday night were for them to cover the spread.